seanyoungberg/terraform-aws-swfw-modules/deployments/ql_cloudngfw_isolated_design/README.md

 # 2. Lab Session 1

+During this session you will:

+- Initialize Qwiklabs (QL) environment.
+Each will have their own on-demand AWS account that will be active throghout the workshop
+- Access existing Cloud NGFW tenant console
+- Create IAM role for programmatic access inside QL AWS account
+- Onboard QL AWS account to existing Cloud NGFW tenant
+- Deploy prepared terraform to create

 ## 2.1.
 Initialize Qwiklab

 - Download `Student Lab Details` File from Qwiklabs interface for later reference